WMD-group/rvo/README.md

 ## License ##

-ΔV<sub>xc</sub> is developed by the Walsh Materials Design group of the Department of Chemistry at the University of Bath, UK.
+RVO is developed by the Walsh Materials Design group of the Department of Chemistry at the University of Bath, UK.
 Python code is licensed under the GNU General Public License (GPL) v3.